Carpinus betulus: Description

+Hornbeam is considered native from Western Asia and throughout Europe.
+The species prefers a warm climate, and only naturally occurs below 1000 m in elevation.
+It is a common tree in scree forests.

 Hornbeam was frequently coppiced and pollarded in the past in England.
 It is still infrequently managed using these traditional methods, but mainly for non-commercial conservation purposes.
 As a woodland tree traditionally managed in this way, it is particularly frequent in the ancient woodlands of south Essex, Hertfordshire and north Kent where it typically occupies more than half of most ancient woods and wood pastures.

-Because it stands up well to cutting back and has dense foliage, it has been much used in landscape gardening, mainly as tall hedges and for topiary.
-It was the classic tree used in French formal gardens for hedges in bosquets, as in the Gardens of Versailles, and in their English equivalent, the garden wilderness.

-The leaves provide food for some animals, including Lepidoptera such as the case-bearer moth Coleophora anatipennella.